MetroStar/conda-vendor/README.md

 ### Local channels
 running `conda-vendor local_channels -f your_env_yaml.yaml` will do the following:
-* solve the environemnt
+* solve the environment
 * create a `vendor_manifest.yaml`
 * create local channels for the channels supplied in `your_env_yaml.yaml`
-* Create a `local_yaml.yaml` with the local channels and packages needed for your env with an environement name that has a `local_` prefixed to the original environment name
+* Create a `local_yaml.yaml` with the local channels and packages needed for your env with an environment name that has a `local_` prefixed to the original environment name

 local_channels also has options for custom paths and names.
 ```